About TDSIG

 As a TDSIG member you will get:

-- access to practical and experiential face-to-face and web events, sometimes in collaboration with other IATEFL Special Interest Groups and other Teaching Associations
+• discounted entry to our events, including our annual Web Carnival conference and events in collaboration with other IATEFL Special Interest Groups and other Teaching Associations

 What are you waiting for?